KulajeetBarman/EEG4MI-Pipeline/README.md

 # EEG4MI-Pipeline

-A work-in-progress **signal processing and classification pipeline for four-classes of hand movements using EEG motor imagery that is made usable by preventing the Midas Touch problem**.
+A work-in-progress **signal processing and classification pipeline for four-classes of hand movements using EEG motor imagery that is made usable by adding a "non-intentional command" class**.

 ---